I'm a beginner, where do I begin?

 Restorative Yoga - Postures are fully supported, gentle, and relaxing.

-Yin - Asanas (postures) are held for up to four minutes, which releases the connective tissues for a very deep stretch.
+Yin - Asanas (postures) are held for up to five minutes, which releases the connective tissues for a very deep stretch.

 Kundalini Yoga - There are channels of nadi, or subtle passages in the body where prana (energy) moves.
 Kundalini Yoga works to free the prana, most specifically in the spine.
 Kundalini translates to "coiled one," referring to the energy which, when awakened, rises up the spine through the seven chakras.
 In this type of class, you can expect chanting, repetitive movements, meditation, and breathing techniques.

-Super Gentle: Heal Your Back - We begin our practice seated, often in chairs, and move from there through a sequence designed to strengthen, stretch, and increase mobility in the back.
+Back Therapy - We often begin our practice seated and move from there through a sequence designed to strengthen, stretch, and increase mobility in the back.
 Standing poses are done at the wall.
 Floor poses are supported.
+Chairs are provided.